First World War glass–rubber exchange: Background

 The British government sought to import optical instruments from the United States but these were generally small in quantity; an offer of binoculars from Bausch & Lomb was rejected due to an unsatisfactory design.
 An appeal was made to the British public to donate binoculars to the army - some 2,000 instruments were received (including four each from the king and queen) but this was far short of what was needed.
 By November 1915 the government had requisitioned all unsold stock held in shops across the country.
 As well as glass the allies were short of other products that they had previously relied upon Germany to supply and had little to no domestic manufacturing capability; this included engine starters, uniform dyes and laboratory apparatus.

 Germany, under allied naval blockade, was also short of key military supplies.
 Lacking a supply of natural rubber it was unable to produce the quantities of communications cables, tyres and fan belts required for its operations.
 Germany had attempted to manufacture synthetic rubber but at this early stage quantities produced were low and the product was of poor quality.
 Britain and France, by contrast, had access to large quantities of natural rubber from their African and Asian colonies.
-By early 1915 the German army was so desperate for tyres that it was considering running its supply trucks on steel tyres, which would have severely damaged road surfaces.
+By early 1915 the German army was so desperate for tyres that it was considering running its supply trucks on steel tyres, which severely damaged road surfaces.